hydrosquall/freezeframe-lite.js/README.md

 # freezeframe-lite

-A version of `freezeframe.js` with fewer features, wrapped in a smaller bundle (X vs 66 KB).
+A version of `freezeframe.js` with fewer features, in a 75% smaller bundle (16 KB vs 66 KB).

 ### Supported